Home » Addictions We Treat » Alcohol Addiction

 If you adhere to moderate drinking guidelines, consuming alcohol is typically safe.
-Any abusive or excessive patterns of alcohol consumption, whether heavy drinking or binge drinking, can trigger effects on your physical and mental health.
+Any abusive or excessive patterns of alcohol consumption, whether heavy drinking or binge drinking, can trigger effects on your physical and mental health and increase how long alcohol stays in your system.
 Alcohol abuse may also cause liver damage and other serious health complications.

 Yes, alcohol is addictive.
 Alcohol is a psychoactive substance that influences the brain’s reward and pleasure centers – the nucleus accumbens – leading to a sense of euphoria and relaxation.

-Regular or heavy drinking can prompt changes in brain chemistry and an increased tolerance to alcohol, both of which can contribute to the development of alcohol addiction.
+Regular or heavy drinking, such as binge drinking during the holidays, can prompt changes in brain chemistry and an increased tolerance to alcohol, both of which can contribute to the development of alcohol addiction.